Playwriting Competition Rules

 9. Northern Michigan University reserves the right to accept or reject any play entered in the contest.

 10. Scripts should be submitted electronically either in PDF or Microsoft Word format.
-They can be submitted through the website or via email to firstname.lastname@example.org.
-If you have difficulty submitting through our online form, or would like to send your script as a PDF, please email your script to email@example.com.
-However, if your ONLY recourse is a paper script, then the script must be loose leaf bound in a 3-ring binder or with a binder clip.
+They can be submitted via email to firstname.lastname@example.org.
+Please include contact info in the email but not on the script.
+If your ONLY recourse is a paper script, then the script must be loose leaf bound in a 3-ring binder or with a binder clip.
 Scripts bound with staples are not acceptable.
 They must be either typewritten or word processed.
 Entries not meeting these criteria will be disqualified.

 11. By submitting a paper copy of the script the playwright agrees to allow their work to be scanned into a PDF.